nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Installation

 1. Ensure you have Java `11` or above installed on your Computer.
-Check out our [FAQ](#faqs) if you are not sure how to download Java `11`.
+Check out our [FAQ](#faq) if you are not sure how to download Java `11`.
 2. LinkTree is compatible with all major operating systems, including Windows, macOS and Linux.
-3. Download the latest `LinkTree.jar` from [here](https://github.com/AY2324S1-CS2103T-W11-4/tp/releases).
+3. Download the latest `linktree.jar` from [here](https://github.com/AY2324S1-CS2103T-W11-4/tp/releases).

 ### Initial Setup

-<<<<<<< HEAD
-1. Open a command terminal, navigate to the folder where you store the downloaded jar file, and use the `java -jar addressbook.jar` command to run the application.
+1. Open a command terminal, navigate to the folder where you have stored the downloaded jar file.
+Type the command `java -jar linktree.jar` to run the application.
 A GUI similar to the one below should appear in a few seconds, containing some sample data:
    ![Ui](images/MainUi.png)

-2. Type a command into the command box and press Enter to execute it.
-For example. type `help` in the command box and press Enter.
+2. Typing a command into the command box and hitting `Enter` will execute it.
+For example, try typing `help` into the command box and hit Enter.
-It will open a new help window, and shows a command summary in the result display.
+It will open a new help window, that shows all the commands in linktree.

 3. Refer to the [features](#features) section for details of each command.